 What do you think?
 Have you ever used sounds in a website design?
 Let us know in the comment section below!

 Relax, they’re the good guys and they have a pretty awesome website.
 It has a black and white animated design layout and it also uses a background sound!
 This site’s homepage has very clear headlines and a simple, but effective design.
 The right info stands out, making it easy for the visitor to understand what this site is all about.

-Blast is a colorful website with a bold background sound that gives this page personality, making it look and sound bold and creative!
+Recollection is a website with a bold background sound that gives this page personality, making it look and sound bold and creative!